next-page-tester/next-page-tester/README.md

 ## What

-The idea behind this library is to enable DOM integration tests on Next.js pages along with [server side data fetching][next-docs-data-fetching] and [routing][next-docs-routing].
+The idea behind this library is to enable DOM integration tests on Next.js pages along with [data fetching][next-docs-data-fetching] and [routing][next-docs-routing].

 The testing approach suggested here consists of manually mocking external API's dependencies and get the component instance matching a given route.